 While I am always encouraging the consumption of more fruits, vegetables, nuts, and seeds for better health, I am also encouraging women to focus on mindful eating and moderation.

 Ice cream toppings are great, but they’re not always great for us.

 Replacing traditional ice cream toppings with fruit compote is a simply delicious way to reduce the amount of sugar consumed while also proving additional dietary fiber, vitamin C, and omega-3 fatty acids from the chia seeds.
-This tasty topping also helps to increase your consumption of fruits and seeds.

 - In a medium saucepan over medium heat combine the berries, water, honey, lemon juice, and pumpkin pie spice.
 Stir well and bring to a boil.